 It’s a good idea to turn your phone off every few days for a few minutes – this will help a sluggish phone with a variety of issues, whether they're related to the app, network, audio or email.

-When the above solutions have failed, you can resort to factory reseting your phone.
-When doing a factory reset, ensure that you have backed up all of your data beforehand.
+When the above solutions have failed, you can resort to factory resetting your phone.
+When doing a factory reset, ensure that you have backed-up all of your data beforehand.
 I repeat: back up all of your data first.
 A factory reset will wipe your device and set it back to factory defaults, taking everything, including any bugs, with it.
 You can restore your apps and data afterwards easily, as long as you've made a backup.

 For more detailed information on factory resetting your phone, take a look at our How to factory reset Android guide.